 It’s an exciting, yet nerve-wracking, time for parents as their toddler gets off the bottle/ sippy cups and starts eating solid food.
 Most frequently, parents start out with kids divided plates because they’re super easy to portion control and to assort different food groups.

-The same generally applies to the new plates, utensils, and bowls your child will be graduating into.
+The same generally applies to the new utensils, plates, and bowls that your child will be graduating into.

 For the sake of this post, we’ll review in detail these section plates for toddlers.